vadlamaniuday/async-js/README.md

 	 - Used HTML 5 ,BootStrap and JavaScript to achieve it's desired functionality.

 2. Counter :
 	- This is a basic JavaScript application that allows you to start, stop, and reset a counter.
-The counter displays the number of seconds elapsed since you started it.
 	- Used HTML 5 ,BootStrap and JavaScript to achieve it's desired functionality.

 3. Weather App :